 This pipeline processes thousands of documents daily with minimal human intervention.

-MetaCTO’s Multi-Agent Approach
+metacto’s Multi-Agent Approach

-At MetaCTO, we design and implement production multi-agent systems as part of our Enterprise Context Engineering offering.
+At metacto, we design and implement production multi-agent systems as part of our Enterprise Context Engineering offering.
 Our experience spans from simple two-agent systems to complex multi-agent architectures handling critical business processes.

 Our approach emphasizes: